Lean Six Sigma (LSS) Tools

 Instructions:

-• With your team, gather materials and find wall space large enough to accommodate a completed diagram.
+• Assemble the project team and gather materials.
+Select wall space large enough to accommodate the completed diagram.

-• Use 5 sticky notes as headers, one for each SIPOC.
+• Use five sticky notes as headers, one for each SIPOC.

 • Begin with the PROCESS first.

-• Agree on FIRST and LAST steps of the process first (Use your process boundaries!).
+• Agree on FIRST and LAST steps of the process first (use process boundaries).

 • Fill in the remaining steps of the process in five to eight high level steps.